 The Government seeks to reduce the significant cost to the Treasury of fuel imports.
-Among other measures, the Government finalized negotiations with Egypt regarding the supply of natural gas via the Arab Gas Pipeline.
-As a result, in October 2009 delivery of natural gas to the Deir Amar power plant in North Lebanon commenced.
+Among other measures, the Government signed an agreement on May 30, 2009 with the Egyptian General Petroleum Corporation (EGPC) and the Egyptian Natural Gas Holding Company (EGAS) regarding the supply of natural gas via the Arab Gas Pipeline.
+As a result, in September 2009 delivery of natural gas to the Deir Amar power plant in North Lebanon commenced.
+This agreement was ratified by Parliament on pursuant to Law No. 108 dated June 26, 2010.